 Treatment for chronic myeloid leukemia (CML) involves taking different medications and undergoing other therapies that may produce some unpleasant side effects.
-The good news is that most people can manage their side effects without having to stop treatment.

 - cardiac issues, like irregular heartbeat and congestive heart failure